triqadafi/TQDF_WatchOS/README.md

 The 3 things below are the recommended steps to try before we are going further.
 If there are failures, please let me know.
 Just do it, it takes few seconds.
 ## Powering up the device
 1. Open the back cover
-2. Insert the coin cell battery (beware of the polarity)
+2. Insert the coin cell battery (⛔ beware of the polarity ⛔)

 ## Entering the Bootloader
 1. Connect the device to any PC by using MicroUSB